The South American Pipeline (Radio Interview with Jonathan Nitzan)

 It's not by chance that President Chavez calls this pipeline project the beginning of a "South American consensus", something that could economically link that continent's countries.
 Using that term is seen a direct challenge to the once-championed "Washington Consensus", which referred to a Free Trade Area for the Americas--one that was supposed to extend NAFTA from Alaska to Patagonia.

 Now some observers say the pipeline points to a Latin America poised to exclude American political and economic influence from the region.
-To help us sort through the rhetoric, and to put the proposed pipeline into a continential and global context, we were joined by Jonathan Nitzan.
+To help us sort through the rhetoric, and to put the proposed pipeline into a continental and global context, we were joined by Jonathan Nitzan.
 He is a Political Economist at York University in Toronto, but this morning, he was in Montreal.

 Language